Waste and recycling

 - Cling film is no longer used.

-- Plastic packaging – we are working with our major suppliers and with the support of the Waste & Resources Action Programme (WRAP) and the Sustainable Restaurant Association (SRA) to reduce and, where possible, remove the use of plastic packaging for food.
+- Plastic packaging – Wetherspoon is working with major suppliers and with the support of the Waste & Resources Action Programme (WRAP) and the Sustainable Restaurant Association (SRA) to reduce and, where possible, remove the use of plastic packaging for food.

 - Plastic milk cartons – these are segregated and recycled separately.
 Coloured lids have been replaced with clear recyclable lids.